MindscapeHQ/raygun4js/README.md

 and will still be sent.

-`excludedHostnames` - Prevents errors from being sent from certain hostnames (domains) by providing an array of strings or RegExp objects.
+`excludedHostnames` - Prevents errors from being sent from certain hostnames (domains) by providing an array of strings or RegExp objects (for partial matches).
 Each should match the hostname or TLD that you want to exclude.
 Note that protocols are not tested.

 An example: